tedyiningding/bib_condenser/README.md

 # bib_condenser
 ## What does it do
-A simple python script that condenses bib entries by discarding unnecessary fields and abbreviates conference/journal names (currently covering the area of **computer vision**, **robotics**, **machine/deep learning**).
+A simple python script that condenses and neatens bib entries by discarding unnecessary fields and abbreviates conference/journal names (currently covering the area of **computer vision**, **robotics** and **machine/deep learning**).
 See the json file for details.

 It changes bib files from
 ```